Huskies win third straight, beat Seattle U by 22 points

 The Redhawks kept it close for a few minutes at the start, but UW overwhelmed its neighborhood rival with a bevy of highlight dunks, momentum-swinging three-pointers and a suffocating defense that produced a 94-72 nonconference victory in front of 6,163 at KeyArena.

+“From start to finish, our guys played good basketball,” coach Lorenzo Romar said, describing the performance as Washington’s most “complete” game of the season.

-The Huskies (7-5) have won three straight games and put together their best 40-minute effort in a season filled with highs and lows.
+The Huskies (7-5) have bounced back from a four-game losing streak with three straight wins and put together their best 40-minute effort in a season filled with highs and lows.

 Most Read Stories